To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 CrowdProperty has exclusive access to a large, direct market of property developers, so it doesn’t have to pay fees to loan broker, which can be very expensive.
 In my opinion, CrowdProperty is probably already a stably profitable business.

-That said, its massive increase in rates paid to lenders from this summer onwards appears to be an unfunded increase, meaning borrowers aren’t paying much more to maintain the spread that CrowdProperty earns between borrower and lender rates.
+That said, its massive increase in rates paid to lenders appears to be a largely unfunded increase, meaning borrowers aren’t paying much more to maintain the spread that CrowdProperty earns between borrower and lender rates.
 This will certainly hit CrowdProperty’s bottom line, so it must be seriously looking to keep growing in size for some time to come, even at the cost to its bottom line in the short term.

 What is CrowdProperty’s minimum lending amount and how many loans can I lend in?